 Even though the idea of balancing career goals, personal roles, and off-hour hobbies sounds like nirvana, it’s rarely achievable.
-Part of the reason is that the modern workforce is having to adapt to technological leaps forward.
-Once upon a time, work-life balance meant that you were able to build a wall between the office and the home; between your professional life, and personal life.
-But in the digitized, constantly connected world we live in, the line between home and work has blurred.
-As a result, people are increasingly chucking the idea of a perfect 50/50 split between work and life.
+Part of the reason is that the modern workforce has to adapt to technological leaps forward.
+Once upon a time, work-life balance meant that you could build a wall between the office and the home.
+Your work life and personal life were definitively separate.
+But the digitized, ever-connected modern world blurs the line between work and home.
+As a result, people are increasingly chucking the idea of a perfect 50-50 split between work and life.

 Shift from daily to-do lists to weekly priority mapping

 Synergy is all about seeing the forest for the trees.
 The problem with writing up a new set of tasks every day is that it’s easy for people to lose sight of overarching goals.
 Your people should be gently encouraged to spend a few minutes once a week to outline priorities for the following week.

 For example, you can reserve Mondays for workplace administrative tasks, set aside Tuesdays for meetings, and block off Wednesdays for family time, etc. This approach effectively blends workplace responsibilities with off-hour activities.